The iVote® system operates as follows:

 - The elector has the ability to review the completed ballot before submitting it – When using the phone this means that the preferences will be read back to the elector.

-Once the vote is complete, the elector will receive a receipt number that can be used later to confirm that the vote went into the count.
+Once the vote is complete, the elector will receive a receipt number

 Is it secure?